Chapter 18 BWV 88 Siehe, ich will viel Fischer aussenden

 Note also the bass′s repeated rhetorical statements—-Siehe—see, or behold!
 There is clearly something here which we are all commanded to note well!

-It seems that the rather peaceful activity of fishing is much less energetic than that of chasing live quarry over hill and dale; the music makes this abundantly clear.
+It seems, however, that the rather peaceful activity of fishing is much less energetic than that of chasing live quarry over hill and dale; the music makes this abundantly clear.
 The two hunting horns have been held back until the more animated section B emerges and their role varies between that of simple accompaniment (as in bars 104-7) and a more vigorous portrayal of the hunting scene thereafter.

-However, it is in the two lines of the bass and continuo that we find all of the movement′s basic material, in particular streams of quavers pitted against dotted and syncopated rhythms.
+However, it is in the two lines of the bass and continuo that we find all of this section’s basic material, in particular streams of quavers pitted against dotted and syncopated rhythms.
 The scene painted so operatically is one of restless movement, a scattering of hunters (and presumably their dogs, although there is no specific mention of them) over, around and up and down the various terrains of the countryside.
-Not only is the scene pictured vividly in macrocosmic terms but individual words are also painted in a number of ways.
+Not only is the scene pictured vividly in macrocosmic terms but the participants are also painted in a number of ways.
 Terms such as Jäger and Bergen—-the hunters in the mountains—are set to a commanding interval of a falling 7th.
 Long and technically difficult melismas on Jäger and fahen—-catching—- both underline the basic theme whilst suggesting the physical effort required.
 Horns and strings emphasise the hunting aspects whilst the continuo is mainly concerned with driving the action forward by means of rolling quavers.

 This is a breathless and commanding piece of music effectively offset by the return of the calmer scene of the fishermen; but only if and when one finds conductors bold enough to take the unspecified reprise.